 One of the advantages of hosting code generator tools as part of the project is that the tools can be optimized to serve specific needs of the overall project.
 Lemon has benefited from this effect.
 Over the years, the Lemon parser generator has been extended and enhanced to provide new capabilities and improved performance to SQLite.
 A few of the specific enhancements to Lemon that are specifically designed for use by SQLite include:

-Lemon has the concept of a "fallback" tokens.
+Lemon has the concept of a "fallback" token.
 The SQL language contains a large number of keywords and these keywords have the potential to collide with identifier names.
 Lemon has the ability to designate some keywords has being able to "fallback" to an identifier.
 If the keyword appears in the input token stream in a context that would otherwise be a syntax error, the token is automatically transformed into its fallback before the syntax error is raised.
 This feature allows the parser to be very forgiving of reserved words used as identifiers, which is a problem that comes up frequently in the SQL language.

 In support of the 100% MC/DC testing goal for SQLite, the parser code generated by Lemon has no unreachable branches, and contains extra (compile-time selected) instrumentation useful for measuring test coverage.